Kafkas University

 Kafkas University (Kafkas Üniversitesi) is a public higher educational institution established on July 11, 1992, in Kars, Eastern Anatolia in Turkey.
 It has six faculties, three institutes, three colleges, four vocational colleges and several research and application centers.
 The university campus is situated 3.5 km southwest of Kars.

+History

+Kafkas University was established on July 11, 1992, by Law No. 3837.
+The university, which started its activities with the appointment of its Founding Rector in November 1992, had one faculty transferred from Atatürk University and a single-program vocational school, with 245 students and 40 teaching staff at the time of its establishment.
+Prof. Dr. Hüsnü Kapu was appointed as rector in 2018.